 The Japanese fishermen have begun the practice of chopping up netted jellyfish and dumping their bodies back into the sea, but the Japanese government are taking matters further by creating a committee and a task force dedicated to hunting down and destroying jellyfish in order to protect the other fish that makes up their livelihood.
 Unfortunately the practice of chopping up jellyfish may be making things worse.
 When jellyfish are under attack or killed, they release millions of sperm or eggs, which if return back to the sea can produce yet more jellyfish.

-So what can be done about the jelly fish problem?
-Create fishing amnesties around the worst effected areas; place an international legislated fishing ban on the natural predators of jelly fish?
+So what can be done about the jellyfish problem?
+Create fishing amnesties around the worst affected areas; place an international legislated fishing ban on the natural predators of jellyfish?
 Promote jellyfish as a ‘new’ delicacy for the Asian market?
-At the moment there are few answers forthcoming, but unless our burgeoning populations wake up to the problems of climate change, pollution, over fishing and the unsustainable consumption of the world’s resources - catastrophe is inevitable.
+At the moment there are few answers forthcoming, but unless our burgeoning populations wake up to the problems of climate change, pollution, overfishing and the unsustainable consumption of the world’s resources - catastrophe is inevitable.